-The process of monitoring and reporting on money laundering and terrorist financing risks should be carried out as part of the following:
+The process of monitoring and reporting on money laundering, terrorist financing and financing of proliferation of weapons of mass destruction risks should be carried out as part of the following:

-- the obligor's business function for operational control, ensuring that all prescribed procedures are regularly applied;

-- the compliance function, which periodically checks whether established internal policies are complied with and whether all systems are functioning;

-- the audit function, to determine if business policies and processes comply with the law and are implemented in accordance with legal requirements;

-- the risk management resource assessment function, such as securing financial resources and staffing solutions;

-- identifying future needs that are important for the nature, size, and complexity of the obligor's entire business.
+- the obligor's business function for operational control, ensuring that all prescribed procedures are regularly applied; - the compliance function, which periodically checks whether established internal policies are complied with and whether all systems are functioning; - the audit function, to determine if business policies and processes comply with the law and are implemented in accordance with legal requirements; - the risk management resource assessment function, such as securing financial resources and staffing solutions; - identifying future needs that are important for the nature, size, and complexity of the obligor's entire business.

-Managers at the obligor should be provided with regular reports and all other relevant information that will enable them to assess the level of control over money laundering and terrorist financing prevention, as well as the potential consequences for the obligor's operations if control mechanisms and preventive measures do not function as adequately assessed by the risks.
+Managers at the obligor should be provided with regular reports and all other relevant information that will enable them to assess the level of control over money laundering, terrorist financing and financing of proliferation of weapons of mass destruction prevention, as well as the potential consequences for the obligor's operations if control mechanisms and preventive measures do not function as adequately assessed by the risks.

 The management directs the business policy by setting goals and making decisions on strategic choices.
-When developing final plans and business policies, they must consider the risks of money laundering and terrorist financing.
+When developing final plans and business policies, they must consider the risks of money laundering, terrorist financing and the financing of the proliferation of weapons of mass destruction.